 - Attachment 4 Determination 5 How to Classify Duties (PDF) 115KB

 - Allied Health Professional classification assessment template (DOCX) 27KB

 - Professional Officer classification assessment template (DOCX) 25KB

 - Technical Officer classification assessment template (DOCX) 25KB

 - Administrative Services classification assessment template (DOCX) 25KB

-This Determination outlines the arrangements that apply to the recovery of salary overpayments.
+This Determination and Guideline outlines the arrangements that apply to the recovery of salary overpayments.

 More information is available here.

 This Determination and Guideline is intended to help create a more flexible, diverse and inclusive South Australian public sector workforce, to generate productivity, increase workforce participation and improve workforce culture.
 It is also intended that this Determination and Guideline will improve awareness and understanding of how to consistently implement flexible working arrangements in the South Australian public sector.